e18e/e18e/docs/index.md

 We invite you to get involved in the different projects linked from these pages, and to connect with other like-minded folks.

 Join us at the [e18e Discord server](https://chat.e18e.dev) and collaborate with our community!

+### Sponsor the Community

+Sponsorships make a lot of our community's work possible.
+We primarily use them to reward members who have made great steps ahead in the ecosystem, or to fund larger projects which need more attention.

+You can help out by sponsoring our [Open Collective](https://opencollective.com/e18e) :blue_heart:.